salanfe/eth-server/README.md

 * RAM: Crucial DDR4 ECC UDIMM 2Rx8 3200 (1 x 32GB, 3200 MHz, DDR4-RAM, DIMM)
 * CPU: Intel Core i3-10105F (LGA 1200, 3.70 GHz, 4 -Core)
 * PSU: Cooler Master V Series SFX (750 W)

+## My Clients

+Running Besu and Teku to contribute with the minority clients.

+## Credits and Inspiration

+* https://github.com/eth-educators/eth-docker: no need to introduce that one.
+* https://github.com/CryptoManufaktur-io/backend-ansible: the people being eth-docker also maintain an ansible repo for running nodes.
+Much more advanced (but also complex), this is worth giving a look.

 ## How to Contribute